 • Serve refreshments in the Chapel

-If you are interested, or know others who might be, please contact our Volunteer Coordinator, Amanda Stoneham, at
+If you are interested, or know others who might be, please contact our Volunteer Coordinator, Ann Mulcare, at

 firstname.lastname@example.org or by post to Friends of Brompton Cemetery, North Lodge East Wing, Old Brompton Road, London SW5 9JE.
 Even if you are able to offer as little as a half day or one day a month you will be welcome.

-And if gardening is of interest, on Wednesday afternoons,1.30 to 4.00 or Saturday mornings, 10.00 to 1.00, contact John Plant on firstname.lastname@example.org.
+And if gardening is of interest, sessions led by John Plant take place on many Wednesday afternoons all year from 1.00pm to 4.00pm.
+Contact John on email@example.com for more information.
 This involves weeding and clearing graves and scrub, and planting bulbs in the spring and autumn over the next two or three years.
-In the spring and autumn of 2017 nearly 30,000 bulbs have been planted, and we are targeting many more than 100,000 in total, plus some shrubs.
+In the spring and autumn of 2017 nearly 30,000 bulbs were planted, and we are targeting many more than 100,000 in total, plus some shrubs.